cvc5/ethos/user_manual.md

 In the above example, a side condition is being used to define the type rule for the function `+`.
 In particular, `arith.typeunion` is a program taking two types and returning a type, which is `Real` if either argument is `Real` or `Int` otherwise.
-The return type of `+` invokes this side condition, which conceptually is implementing a policy for subtyping over arithmetic types which the ALF checker does not have builtin support for.
+The return type of `+` invokes this side condition, which conceptually is implementing a policy for subtyping over arithmetic types.

 ### Example: Conversion to DIMACS